 Best Pour Temperatures for Soy, Paraffin & Blends in Silicone Molds

-For silicone molds, start with your wax maker’s recommended pour temperature.
-As a rough starting point, many molded soy waxes land around 140–170 °F (60–77 °C), paraffin pillars often around 155–185 °F (68–85 °C), and blends somewhere in between.
+For silicone molds, the best starting pour temperature means the most reliable starting range for clean release, surface finish, and defect control in that mold.
+Start with your wax maker’s recommended range; as a rough starting point, many molded soy waxes land around 140–170 °F (60–77 °C), paraffin pillars often around 155–185 °F (68–85 °C), and blends somewhere in between.

 Pour temperature is the wax temperature at the moment it enters the mold.
 It affects surface smoothness, shrinkage, bubble release, and how quickly the candle skins over.